 Electronic discovery, also known as eDiscovery, is an electronic process that involves identifying, collecting, and producing data/information with the goal of using it as evidence in a legal case.
 Digital data is highly suited to the investigation since it can be searched quickly and efficiently electronically, whereas traditional papers must be examined manually.

 Three types of suppliers serve the eDiscovery market: service providers, software companies, and law firms.
 Government agencies, businesses (IT and legal departments), and regulators are the ultimate buyers of eDiscovery solutions.
 Furthermore, law firms and service providers provide services while also being software customers.
 Both service providers and customers of eDiscovery solutions are served by software vendors.
-Global eDiscovery Market size is expected to reach USD 108.17 million by 2028, at a CAGR of 24.50%.

 Organizations in highly regulated areas such as BFSI, healthcare, oil, gas, and energy, which buy eDiscovery solutions, drive the eDiscovery industry.
 Cross-border eDiscovery cases have risen rapidly as a result of business digitization and globalisation.
 Due to the wide range of applications for investigative problems, eDiscovery solutions are widely adopted by businesses of all sizes in a variety of industries.